KING IV REPORT ON CORPORATE GOVERNANCE FOR SOUTH AFRICA (‘KING IV’)

 Members of the Board assume collective responsibility for setting the policy and direction of the Group, oversight of its implementation, and accountability for its performance.
 They set parameters for risk/reward opportunities in a manner which are both responsible and in the best interests of the Group in the triple context.

 Members are expected to attend meetings of the Board and, where applicable, its committees.
-Attendees are expected to have devoted adequate time and effort to matters on the agenda so as to be properly prepared.
+Attendees are expected to have devoted adequate time and effort to matters on the agenda to be properly prepared.
 Attendance at meetings during the past financial year is recorded in the Integrated Annual Report.

-Board members have adopted a stakeholder-inclusive approach in the execution of their governance role, and are committed to directing the Group in a manner that does not adversely affect the natural environment, society or the well-being of future generations.
+Board members have adopted a stakeholder-inclusive approach in the execution of their governance role, and are committed to directing the Group in a manner that does not adversely affect the natural environment, society, or the well-being of future generations.

 Board members are held to account for their ethical and effective leadership by continuous peer review, and an annual assessment by members of the conduct of the Board as a unit.